 If you’re booking with a tour operator and travelling with family or friends who are tied to certain dates, it can be worth booking by late November to bag early bird offers or two-for-the-price-of-one lift pass deals.
 It’s also worth keeping a close eye on children’s package prices as they can differ between countries.
 Most resorts have family offers during certain parts of the season so look for them before booking.

 8. When to ski?

 Whether you’re just starting out on your first holiday or are a ski veteran, the question of when to ski is becoming increasingly relevant.
 Over the past three years, some resorts have had poor starts to the season and others have continued to get fresh snow into May, prompting ski resort bosses to question if and how they can persuade people to ski later in the year.
-Keep an eye on www.snow-forecast.com or www.weathertoski.com for regular forecasts, previous resort snow levels and overviews, and remember that areas like the Ski Welt in Austria, the Dolomites in Italy and other some areas have excellent snow-making facilities.
+Keep an eye on the Snow Forecast or Weather to Ski for regular forecasts, previous resort snow levels and overviews, and remember that areas like the Ski Welt in Austria, the Dolomites in Italy and other some areas have excellent snow-making facilities.
 Beginner or expert, you will always get skiing on your winter holiday thanks to man-made snow.